hkzlab/MIDI-Stick/README.md

 ## Credits

-Thanks to [Sergey Kiselev](https://github.com/skiselev) for his symbol/footprint library!
+- Thanks to [Sergey Kiselev](https://github.com/skiselev) for his symbol/footprint library!
+- Thanks to [@A-Small-Mice](https://github.com/A-Small-Mice) for the printable case